dancortes-git/wonder-sspa-purchase/README.md

 # Wonder - Purchase - Micro Frontend

-This project is a Micro Frontend build with Single SPA (create-single-spa).
+This project is a Micro Frontend build with Single SPA (create-single-spa) and React.
 It is used to build the Sign In and Sign Up pages of the application.

 This is a simple todo task list project, each task created is a card with title, message and an random image from [Lorem Picsum](https://picsum.photos).